Battle of Newry Road: The battle

 On 23 September 1993, approximately at 2:00 pm, members of the IRA's South Armagh Brigade deployed five armed trucks in different positions around the Crossmaglen barracks.
 The targets were a troop-carrying RAF Puma helicopter lifting off from Crossmaglen's helipad and its escort of two British Army Lynx.
 On board the Puma was the 3rd Infantry Brigade Commander, who was paying a visit to different bases in a farewell trip to the soldiers at the end of their operational tour.
 Author Toby Harnden states that the IRA used two DShK heavy machine guns and three light machine guns and opened fire from near St. Patrick's Church and the community centre.
 Staff Sergeant Shaun Wyatt, commander of one of the two Lynx initially under attack, identified two firing positions, one of them from a 4x4 vehicle.
 The IRA version is that they fired from a wooded area, and that their firepower became diminished when a number of weapons jammed.
 They claimed that the helicopters were in the process of landing when the shooting began.
 The IRA report also lists rocket propelled grenades (RPGs) among the weapons deployed in this action.

 The Puma was hit by a heavy 12.7mm round almost immediately and climbed away, while the two escorts, Lynx 1 and Lynx 2, were also targeted from another firing point.
 Two other escorts, Lynx 5 and Lynx 7, came to support their colleagues.
 Lynx 2 avoided being hit by heading to the north at low level.
+Some sources claim that the Puma was hit several times.
 The IRA acknowledge that the helicopters manoeuvred away from the stream of bullets directed at them and that they were joined by the other two helicopters.
 Two of the trucks headed east along Newry Road and a 12-mile chase ensued, amid a fierce exchange of gunfire; one of the helicopters was hit and forced to disengage, according to republican sources.
 Harnden says that, besides the Puma, one of the Lynx was also damaged in the action.